 The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities at the balance sheet dates and the reported amounts of revenues and expenses during the reporting periods.
-Significant estimates and assumptions reflected in the Company's financial statements include, but are not limited to, impairment of long-lived assets and goodwill, expected credit losses for accounts receivable and other receivables included in prepayments and other current assets, purchase price allocation, fair value measurement of retained noncontrolling interest after losing control of subsidiary, measurement of available for sale debt securities, unrecognized tax benefits, realization of deferred tax assets, share-based compensation expenses, incremental borrowing rate of right-of-use assets and related lease obligation, and fair value measurement of derivative liability.
+Significant estimates and assumptions reflected in the Company's financial statements include, but are not limited to, impairment of long-lived assets and goodwill, expected credit losses for accounts receivable and other receivables included in prepayments and other current assets, purchase price allocation, measurement of available for sale debt securities, unrecognized tax benefits, realization of deferred tax assets, incremental borrowing rate of right-of-use assets and related lease obligation, and fair value measurement of derivative liability.
 Actual results could materially differ from those estimates.